Hareg2024/Predicting-Taxi-Gratuities-in-New-York-City/README.md

 # Predicting-Taxi-Gratuities-in-New-York-City
 Overview

 * The purpose of this project was to develop a multiple linear regression and random forest model that predicts whether or not a rider would receive a high gratuity.
 This project used yellow taxi trips taken in New York City in 2017.
 The optimized random forest model performed with 86% accuracy and 72% precision when evaluating which variables were most relevant in distinguishing between low and high tippers.
-The model found that the time, distance, and expense of the journey had the greatest impact on whether a tipper was generous (>20%) or not (<20%).
+The model found that the time, distance, and fare amount had the greatest impact on whether a tipper was generous (>20%) or not (<20%).

 ## Business Understanding
 According to salary.com the average salary for a New York Taxi Driver is around $45,000.
 This salary is significantly low compared to a median rent value of $6,500 per month.
 It is important to understand what factors encourage riders to leave tips in order to help drivers obtain a livable wage.